Skip to main content

 Enable VNC Access

-Click the Enable VNC Access button.
-The system will initialize a VNC session and provide you with the connection details or open an in-browser console window.
+Click the blue Enable VNC Access button.
+The system will initialize a VNC session and open a web-based console directly in your browser.
+No additional software or downloads required.

 5